dorukalkan/dorukalkan.github.io/projects/telecom_churn_analysis.md

 - Which customers are churning?
 - How to reduce churn?

-I've addressed these problem statements by creating calculated columns and fields, building PivotTables, and creating a dashboard to communicate insights.
+I've addressed these questions by creating calculated fields, building PivotTables, and creating a dashboard to communicate insights.

 #### Executive summary